theliofreitas/lwc-range-datepicker/README.md

 - Pass output values from LWC component to Flow Screens.
 - Pass output values to parent LWC components with `CustomEvent()`.
 - How to setup Namespaces and Second-Generation Managed Packages.
-- [Lightning Web Security](https://help.salesforce.com/s/articleView?id=000363550&type=1) enablement to allow cross-namespace component use.
+- <a href="https://help.salesforce.com/s/articleView?id=000363550&type=1" target="_blank">Lightning Web Security</a> enablement to allow cross-namespace component use.